texjoachim/my_robot/Readme.md

 * 2 x IR/line-follower sensors

 I haven't added the additional sensors yet.
-The classes for the sensors and the DC motors are in a separate project.
-(LINK!)
+The classes for the sensors and the DC motors are [in a separate project](https://github.com/texjoachim/my_arduino_libraries).